openwms/org.openwms.tms.routing.lib/README.md

-(3) In the final step the system triggers a service to send an OSIP RES_ message to the underlying subsystem (i.e. PLC or Raspberry Pi) with the next `Location` coordinate to move to. | dfsf
+(3) In the final step the system triggers a service to send an OSIP RES_ message to the underlying subsystem (i.e. PLC or Raspberry Pi) with the next `Location` coordinate to move to.

-The actual BPMN snippet for Activiti looks like this:
+The actual Activiti BPMN snippet looks like this:

 ```
     <serviceTask id="sid-...27D" name="Book TransportUnit to current Location" activiti:expression="#{transportUnitApi.updateActualLocation(in.msg.barcode, in.msg.actualLocation)}"></serviceTask>